Pregnancy after miscarriage: What you need to know

 Thinking about pregnancy after miscarriage?
 You might be anxious or confused about what caused your miscarriage and when to conceive again.
 Here's help understanding pregnancy after miscarriage, and the steps you can take to promote a healthy pregnancy.

 What causes miscarriage?

 Miscarriage is the spontaneous loss of a pregnancy before the 20th week.
 Many miscarriages occur because the fetus isn't developing normally.
 Problems with the baby's chromosomes are responsible for about 50 percent of early pregnancy loss.
-Most of these chromosome problems occur by chance as the embryo divides and grows — not because of problems inherited from the parents.
+Most of these chromosome problems occur by chance as the embryo divides and grows, although it becomes more common as women age.
 Sometimes a health condition, such as poorly controlled diabetes or a uterine problem, might lead to miscarriage.
 Often, however, the cause of miscarriage isn't known.

 What are the odds of another miscarriage?

 Miscarriage is usually a one-time occurrence.
 Most women who miscarry go on to have healthy pregnancies after miscarriage.
-A small number of women — 1 percent — will have two or more miscarriages.
+A small number of women — 1 percent — will have repeated miscarriages.

-The predicted risk of miscarriage in a future pregnancy remains about 14 percent after one miscarriage.
-After two miscarriages the risk of another miscarriage increases to about 26 percent, and after three miscarriages the risk of another miscarriage is about 28 percent.
+The predicted risk of miscarriage in a future pregnancy remains about 20 percent after one miscarriage.
+After two consecutive miscarriages the risk of another miscarriage increases to about 28 percent, and after three or more consecutive miscarriages the risk of another miscarriage is about 43 percent.

 Are special tests recommended before attempting pregnancy after miscarriage?

-If you experience two or more consecutive miscarriages, talk with your health care provider about whether further testing is needed to identify any underlying causes before attempting to get pregnant again.
+If you experience two or more consecutive miscarriages, your health care provider might recommend testing to identify any underlying causes before you attempt to get pregnant again.
 For example:

 - Blood tests.
 A sample of your blood is evaluated to help detect problems with hormones or your immune system.